 A low ratio (less than 1) could indicate that the stock is undervalued (i.e. a bad investment), and a higher ratio (greater than 1) could mean the stock is overvalued (i.e. it has performed well).
 Many argue the opposite and due to the discrepancy of opinions, the use of other stock valuation methods either in addition to or instead of the Price to Book ratio could be beneficial for a company.

 A low ratio could also indicate that there is something wrong with the company.
 This ratio can also give the impression that you are paying too much for what would be left if the company went bankrupt.

 The market-to-book ratio helps a company determine whether or not its asset value is comparable to the market price of its stock.
 It is best to compare Market to Book ratios between companies within the same industry.

-Example Calculation of Price to Book Ratio in Excel
+Example Calculation of Market to Book Ratio in Excel

-The Price to Book ratio (or Market to Book ratio) can easily be calculated in Excel if the following criteria are known: share price, number of shares outstanding, total assets, and total liabilities.
+The Market to Book ratio (or Price to Book ratio) can easily be calculated in Excel if the following criteria are known: share price, number of shares outstanding, total assets, and total liabilities.
 From there, market capitalization and net book value can be calculated.
 Market Cap is equal to share price times shares outstanding.
 Net Book Value is equal to Total Assets minus Total Liabilities.